 Next to the pool is a spacious patio area with good views thanks to the high elevation.

 There’s a mix of single sexed and mixed dorms, plus basic private suites which are available for couples and small families.
+It’s your hostel villa in one.

 It’s located in a handy area, yet not too close to the hustle and bustle.